civican/legisinfo/42-1/bills/C-65/bill_text.md

 **(2.1)** This Part applies to persons appointed under subsection 128(1) of the `Public Service Employment Act`, other than persons appointed by a person holding the recognized position of Leader of the Opposition in the Senate or Leader of the Opposition in the House of Commons, and to their employer.

-> **Explanatory Note**:
-> New.

 ### Section 3

   **(1)** Paragraphs 125(1)(c) to (e) of the Act are replaced by the following:

-    **except as provided for in the regulations**, investigate, record and report, **in accordance with the regulations**, all accidents, **occurrences of harassment or violence**, occupational **illnesses** and other hazardous occurrences known to the employer;
+    except as provided for in the regulations, investigate, record and report, in accordance with the regulations, all accidents, occurrences of harassment **and** violence, occupational illnesses and other hazardous occurrences known to the employer;

-    make readily available to employees, in printed or electronic form,
+    make readily available to employees, in printed **and** electronic form,

-    a copy of this Part **and** a copy of the regulations made under this Part that apply to the work place,
+    a copy of this Part and a copy of the regulations made under this Part that apply to the work place,

     a statement of the employer's general policy concerning the health and safety at work of employees, and

-    any other **information** related to health and safety that is prescribed or that may be **specified** by the Minister;
+    any other information related to health and safety that is prescribed or that may be specified by the Minister;

   **(2)** Paragraph 125(1)(f) of the Act is replaced by the following:

-    if the **information referred to in any of subparagraphs (d)(i) to (iii)** is made available in electronic form, **ensure that** employees **receive** appropriate training to enable them to have access to the **information** and, on the request of an employee, make a printed copy of the **information** available;
+    if the information referred to in any of subparagraphs (d)(i) to (iii) is made available in electronic form, ensure that employees receive appropriate training to enable them to have access to the information and, on the request of an employee, make a printed copy of the information available;

   **(3)** Paragraph 125(1)(z.16) of the Act is replaced by the following:

-    take the prescribed **measures** to prevent and protect against **harassment and** violence in the work place, **respond to occurrences of harassment and violence in the work place and offer support to employees affected by harassment and violence in the work place**;
+    take the prescribed measures to prevent and protect against harassment and violence in the work place, respond to occurrences of harassment and violence in the work place and offer support to employees affected by harassment and violence in the work place;

+    ensure that employees, including those who have supervisory or managerial responsibilities, receive training in the prevention of harassment and violence in the work place and are informed of their rights and obligations under this Part in relation to harassment and violence;

+    undergo training in the prevention of harassment and violence in the work place;

   **(4)** Section 125 of the Act is amended by adding the following after subsection (2):

     **(3)** The Governor in Council may make regulations respecting the investigations, records and reports referred to in paragraph (1)(c).

+    **(4)** Except as provided for in the regulations, the obligations set out in paragraphs (1)(c) and (z.16) apply to an employer in respect of a former employee in relation to an occurrence of harassment and violence in the work place if the occurrence becomes known to the employer within three months after the day on which the former employee ceases to be employed by the employer.

+    **(5)** On application by a former employee, the Minister may, in the prescribed circumstances, extend the time period referred to in subsection (4).

+    **(6)** For the purpose of subsection (4), the Governor in Council may make regulations respecting an employer's obligations in respect of former employees.

 ### Section 4

 Paragraph 126(1)(h) of the French version of the Act is replaced by the following:

-de signaler, selon les modalités réglementaires, tout accident ou autre **incident** ayant causé, dans le cadre de son travail, une blessure à lui-même ou à une autre personne;
+de signaler, selon les modalités réglementaires, tout accident ou autre incident ayant causé, dans le cadre de son travail, une blessure à lui-même ou à une autre personne;

-> **Explanatory Note**:
-> Relevant portion of subsection 126(1):
-> *Existing Text*:
-> > While at work, every employee shall
-> >
-> > report in the prescribed manner every accident or other occurrence arising in the course of or in connection with the employee's work that has caused injury to the employee or to any other person;

 ### Section 5

-  **(1)** Subsection 127.1(1) of the Act is replaced by the following:
+  **(1)** **Subsections** 127.1(1) **and (2)** of the Act **are** replaced by the following:

 ### Section 127.1

-      **(1)** An employee who believes on reasonable grounds that there has been a contravention of this Part or that there is likely to be an accident, injury **or illness** arising out of, linked with or occurring in the course of employment shall, before exercising any other recourse available under this Part, except the rights conferred by sections 128, 129 and 132, make a complaint to the employee's supervisor.
+      **(1)** An employee who believes on reasonable grounds that there has been a contravention of this Part or that there is likely to be an accident, injury or illness arising out of, linked with or occurring in the course of employment shall, before exercising any other recourse available under this Part, except the rights conferred by sections 128, 129 and 132, make a complaint to the employee's supervisor.

+      **(1.1)** However, in the case of a complaint relating to an occurrence of harassment and violence, the employee may make the complaint to the employee's supervisor or to the person designated in the employer's work place harassment and violence prevention policy.

+      **(1.2)** The complaint may be made orally or in writing.

+      **(2)** The employee and the supervisor or designated person, as the case may be, shall try to resolve the complaint between themselves as soon as possible.

   **(2)** The portion of subsection 127.1(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** The employee or the supervisor may refer an unresolved complaint, **other than a complaint relating to an occurrence of harassment or violence**, to a chairperson of the work place committee or to the health and safety representative to be investigated jointly
+    **(3)** The employee or the supervisor may refer an unresolved complaint, other than a complaint relating to an occurrence of harassment **and** violence, to a chairperson of the work place committee or to the health and safety representative to be investigated jointly

   **(3)** Subsection 127.1(8) of the Act is amended by striking out "or" at the end of paragraph (b), by adding "or" at the end of paragraph (c) and by adding the following after paragraph (c):

-    in the case of a complaint relating to an occurrence of harassment or violence, the employee and the supervisor failed to resolve the complaint between themselves.
+    in the case of a complaint relating to an occurrence of harassment **and** violence, the employee and the supervisor **or designated person, as the case may be**, failed to resolve the complaint between themselves.

   **(4)** Subsection 127.1(9) of the Act is replaced by the following:

-    **(9)** The Minister shall investigate the complaint referred to in subsection (8) **unless it relates to an occurrence of harassment or violence and the Minister is of the opinion that**
+    **(9)** The Minister shall investigate the complaint referred to in subsection (8) unless it relates to an occurrence of harassment **and** violence and the Minister is of the opinion that

       the complaint has been adequately dealt with according to a procedure provided for under this Act, any other Act of Parliament or a collective agreement; or